 (Mobility Opportunities via Education)

-The Children’s Center, identified as a model site for MOVE®, supports the belief that functional movement is the foundation for learning and independence.
+The Children’s Center supports the belief that functional movement is the foundation for learning and independence.
 Educational and therapeutic services are provided within this philosophical context.